jmesnil/jmesnil.net/_posts/2009-07-06-concurrency-is-my-new-memory-management-criteria.markdown

 Retrospectively, reasons #1 and #2 were nice to have but _automatic garbage collection was the real decision criteria_.

-When I develop an application, most of the time I don't care when I should allocate objects, if should I take ownership or release them, etc. I just want to have an object and use it1.
+When I develop an application, most of the time I don't care when I should allocate objects, if should I take ownership or release them, etc. I just want to have an object and use it<sup id="fnr1-2009-07-06"><a href="#fn1-2009-07-06">1</a></sup>.

 But C++ forced me to think about all these details while Java made it simpler: `new Foo()` and that's it.
 Back then, I was just starting to learn programming languages and I preferred to let the languages handle the memory: it would be less error-prone than if I had to do it manually.